rseward/myaicode/README.md

 - Anthropic models work well in pydantic-ai
 - granite3.3:2b Ollama model works OK in pydantic-ai.
 It often fails to execute the unit tests.
 Other ollama models did not work at all at this point in time.

+## TODO

+- Makes this a portable utility that can be executed across different projects.
+- Make it good at file organization using a local model like granite3.3:2b